Turbo Takeaways

 If your financial situation is temporary, a debt forbearance agreement may help.
 Many mortgage lenders offer support for borrowers facing temporary setbacks.

 With forbearance, you can temporarily defer your monthly debt payments.
 Once the forbearance period ends, you can resume making payments.
-You can also make extra payments if possible to keep your account up to date.
+Some lenders may allow extra payments to stay on track, but terms vary.

 It’s important to remember that forbearance is available for the short term.
 You’ll need a plan in place on how you’ll keep up with your mortgage payments at the end of the forbearance term.